smaameri/multi-doc-chatbot/README.md

-# Multi Document Reader and Chatbot using LangChaing and OpenAI
+# Multi Document Reader and Chatbot using LangChain and OpenAI

 ## Summary
 Provided here are a few python scripts to help get started with building your own multi document reader and chatbot.